The Oregon Country was jointly occupied by the the United States and Great Britain from 1818 until the Treaty of Oregon in 1846.

 The crisis came on June 15, 1859, when Lyman Cutlar, an American, shot and killed a company pig rooting in his garden.
 When British authorities threatened to arrest Cutlar and evict all his countrymen from the island as trespassers, a delegation sought military protection from Brig.
 Gen. William S. Harney, the anti-British commander of the Department of Oregon.
 Harney responded by ordering Company D, 9th U.S. Infantry under Capt.
 George E. Pickett (of later Civil War fame) to San Juan.
 Pickett's 64-man unit landed on July 27 and encamped near the HBC wharf on Griffin Bay, just north of Belle Vue Sheep Farm.

-The "Home Prairie" of the Belle Vue Sheep Farm today.
-Prairie were ideal for fledgling farmers because one did not have to cut down and pull the stumps of old-growth Douglas firs.
+The "Home Prairie" or "Establishment" of the Belle Vue Sheep Farm today.
+Prairies were ideal for fledgling farmers because one did not have to cut down and pull the stumps of old-growth Douglas firs.

 Vancouver Island Gov. James Douglas was at first dismayed, then angered by Pickett’s landing.
 His response was to dispatch Capt.
 Geoffrey Phipps Hornby, RN, commanding the 31-gun steam frigate HMS Tribune, to dislodge Pickett, but to avoid an armed clash if possible.
 Hornby was soon joined by two more warships, HMS Satellite and HMS Plumper with 21 and 10 guns respectively, the latter also with 46 Royal Marines and 15 Royal Engineers aboard.
 Pickett refused to withdraw and wrote Harney for help.